Meteor-Community-Packages/meteor-postcss/README.md

 Meteor CSS Minifiers with [PostCSS](https://github.com/postcss/postcss) processing.

-**This is a 1.0.0-beta.1** (As soon as there will be Meteor 1.3 I'll push version 1.0.0).
-To install beta version you need run: `meteor add juliancwirko:postcss@1.0.0-beta.1` Also check out migration guide at the bottom.
+**This is a 1.0.0-beta.11** (For Meteor 1.3-beta.11 As soon as there will be Meteor 1.3 I'll push version 1.0.0).
+To install beta version you need run: `meteor add juliancwirko:postcss@1.0.0-beta.11` Also check out migration guide at the bottom.

 **Version 1.0.0 is for Meteor 1.3 and above.
 For older Meteor versions you can use 0.2.5.**